Asquera/elasticsearch-http-basic/README.md

 ## Installation

-Download the current version from https://github.com/Asquera/elasticsearch-http-basic/releases and copy it to `plugins/http-basic`.
+Download the desired version from https://github.com/Asquera/elasticsearch-http-basic/releases and copy it to `plugins/http-basic`.

 ## Configuration